flybywiresim/docs/docs/beginner-guide/landing.md

 ## Pre-requisites

-Aircraft is in XXX state as per previous chapters
+Aircraft is on approach shortly before intercepting the ILS and still in phase and state `DES` as per previous chapters.

 [Download FlyByWire Checklist](../assets/FBW_A32NX_CHECKLIST.pdf){ .md-button }